-To celebrate the 40 years of Teufel we have a look back at how the first speakers popped up in the living room.
+To celebrate 45 years of Teufel, we take a look back at how the first speakers popped up in the living room.
 We’re also taking looking at the classic music hits that swept the nation and the films that we all loved.
 A real look back at the decade that saw the birth of Teufel.

 The Music the 80s – from punk and new wave